Last year, as I settled comfortably into my new home and neighborhood, I got a hankering to build a Little Free Library.

 When my local alt weekly newspaper, The Free Times announced they were getting new newspaper boxes for their paper, I immediately sprung into action.

 I DM’d them and asked what they were doing with their old boxes and if I could have one.
 They gave me the address for a parking lot where they said the old boxes would be until they were picked up for recycling a few days later.

 I waded through this sea of once-iconic, now kind of sad-looking Free Times boxes, looking for one that was in fairly good shape.
 Some were eaten up with rust.
 Some were missing their plexiglass windows.
 Some had broken doors.

-I went with the box, rather than stand version for two reasons:
+I went with the box, rather than the stand version for two reasons:

-Two: I could lift it into my car (Does anyone else develop super strength when it comes to roadside finds like this?)
+Second, the box version was slightly lighter and therefore I could lift it by myself into my car (Does anyone else develop super strength when it comes to roadside finds like this?).

 Now the work began.

 First, I peeled off the large stickers from the front and sides.

 Then, I gave this thing a vigorous cleaning while wearing thick rubber gloves.